NIVeriStandAdd-Ons/Ballard-Arinc-429-Custom-Device/README.md

 	## Ballard ARINC 429 Custom Device ##

 **Ballard ARINC-429 Custom Device** allows users to use the [Ballard ARINC 429 devices](http://www.ni.com/en-ca/shop/select/pxi-arinc-429-interface-module) inside NI VeriStand.
 This is an avionic interface bus standard.
-It's important to note that supported hardware are the "NI-Keyed boards only", product Part Number should have the form: “LV-###-###-###.”
+It's important to note that supported hardware are the "NI-Keyed boards only", product Part Number should have the form: “LV-222-###-###”.
+Only 441 and 442 core models are supported.

 ### LabVIEW Version ###